 Tests for fluoride ion, Fluorine, HF

 Fluorine and fluoride differs from other halogens and halides respectively.
-Hydrogen fluoride is a weak acid and other hydrogen halides are
+Hydrogen fluoride (HF) is a weak acid.
+Other hydrogen halides

-strong acids.
+such as HCl, HBr, and HI are strong acids.
 Fluorine's oxidation power is higher than other halogens.
-Salts of fluorides are almost neutral in aqueous solutions.
-The

 Hydrofluoric acid, HF